It had its time of glory in the past. In ancient Greece, philosophy

 stated by logical positivists) and Popper's falsificationism (that

-was later widely taken as a reference of scientificity) has to be
+was later widely taken as a reference of scientificity) is a

-popularizing the same logical concept.
-Well, the details of the
+the same logical concept.
+Well, the details of the formulation of

-formulation of logical positivism can have been imperfect and
+logical positivism can have been imperfect and deserve a few

-deserve a few corrections.
-But the main difference is not about
+corrections.
+But the main difference is not about what they really

-what they really mean, which is the same, but a difference of "how
+mean, which is the same, but a difference of "how they feel", how

 To the eyes of a large public as well as many philosophers, Marxism